Jonathan Lemon: Cartooning Career

 His long running comic strip Rabbits Against Magic was nominated for a Silver Reuben Award by the National Cartoonists Society in 2012, 2014, and 2021.

 In 2019, along with writer Joey Alison Sayers, he took over the drawing duties on the classic comic strip Alley Oop.

-On November 17th, 2025 he was featured as the guest cartoonist on The Jumble.
+On November 17, 2025 he was featured as the guest cartoonist on The Jumble.

 His work has been exhibited at the Cartoon Art Museum and the Huntington Beach Arts Center.
 He has done album artwork for numerous musicians, including Flipper's Guitar, Yukio Yung, and the Thurston Lava Tube.
-Both Lemon and his comic strips are appear in the 2022 award winning documentary feature film "Jack Has a Plan."
+Both Lemon and his comic strips appear in the 2022 award winning documentary feature film "Jack Has a Plan."

+On January 1, 2026, he took over the comic strip Thatababy.

+Personal life

+Lemon lives in San Francisco with his wife and son.
+He is a lifelong vegetarian.